absolunet/docs-node-ioc/src/docs/05_data/04_migrations-and-seeders/en.md

 This will create a file that contains two methods: `up` and `down`.
 The `up` method is used when running the migration, while the `down` method will be used when rollbacking.

-If your migration class name starts with both `Create`, `Drop` or `Delete`, there will be a default scaffold so you can quickly craft your table schema.
+If your migration class name starts with both `Create`, `Drop` or `Delete`, there will be a default scaffold, so you can quickly craft your table schema.

 To implement the migration, you can use the `this.connection.schema` Knex.js schema instance and either create a table with `createTable()`, alter it with `table()` or drop it with `dropTableIfNotExists()`.
 For further explanation and API documentation, you can read the [official Knex.js documentation](http://knexjs.org/#Schema).